io-aero/io-games/README.md

     - **Ubuntu**: `app-linux-amd64`
     - **Windows**: `app-windows-amd64`

-- The directory, in addition to the executable file (`iotemplateapp` or `iotemplateapp.exe`), includes the following components:
+- The directory, in addition to the executable file (`iogames` or `iogames.exe`), includes the following components:
     - **data**: A directory for the application data.
     - **logging_cfg.yaml**: A configuration file for logging.
-    - **run_io_templateapp.[bat|sh|zsh]**: A shell script to run the application.
+    - **run_io_games.[bat|sh|zsh]**: A shell script to run the application.
-    - **settings.io-aero.toml**: Configuration data for the `iotemplateapp`.
+    - **settings.io-aero.toml**: Configuration data for the `iogames`.

 - The converted application requires Docker to be installed in order to run, ensuring that the application's environment is appropriately replicated.

 ### 3. Using Nuitka

 Nuitka is a Python compiler that translates Python code into C++ and then compiles it into an executable file.
-This section explains the steps involved in using Nuitka to convert the `io-template-app` into a standalone executable file.
+This section explains the steps involved in using Nuitka to convert the `io-games` into a standalone executable file.

 **a.
 The prerequisites are:**

 - **C++ Compiler**: Nuitka requires a C++ compiler as it converts Python code into C++.
 For macOS and Ubuntu, the system's native C++ compiler is sufficient.
 Windows users must install the Community version of Visual Studio 2022 to obtain the necessary C++ build tools.
   - Detailed installation instructions for Visual Studio 2022 are available on the [Visual Studio Release page](https://visualstudio.microsoft.com/vs/).
-  - It is crucial to follow the installation instructions provided on the release page of `io-template-app` to ensure all required components are installed.
+  - It is crucial to follow the installation instructions provided on the release page of `io-games` to ensure all required components are installed.

 **b.
 Creating the Executable File**

 1. **Creating the Executable**:
-   - To create the executable file for the `iotemplateapp`, the command `make nuitka` is utilized.
+   - To create the executable file for the `iogames`, the command `make nuitka` is utilized.
 This command invokes Nuitka to compile the Python script into an executable.

 2. **Output Directory**:
    - The executable file is placed in the `dist` directory within the project structure once compilation is complete.

 **c.
 Running the Application**

-- **Execution Script**: To execute the application, use the provided shell script named `run_io_template_app_prod.[bat|sh|zsh]`, which simplifies the launch process.
+- **Execution Script**: To execute the application, use the provided shell script named `run_io_games_prod.[bat|sh|zsh]`, which simplifies the launch process.
 This script is tailored to ensure that the application executes in a production environment, utilizing the newly compiled executable.